tauhidcp/PHPMikAPISQL/README.md

 Remove config item from the router. for example if you want to remove user from the router you can use ``delete from user where .id='*2'``.

 ### Conclusion
-The table name is refers to router's menu where stored in ``db/table-list.ini``. just add it manually if it not listed.
+The table name is refers to router's menu where stored in ``db/table-list.ini``. just add it manually if it not listed yet.
 The table's field is refers to property of router's menu. you can see the output of the ``SELECT`` command where the keys in the array are what I mean.